chrissoria/1066_Algorithm/README.md

 # The 10/66 Dementia Classification Algorithm

+The 10/66 algorithm was designed to help identify dementia using a set of standard tests and interviews.
+It works by combining information from several sources:

+- Memory and thinking tests
+- Interviews with the person being assessed
+- Reports from someone who knows the person well

+The 10/66 algorithm uses results from well-known tools, such as the Community Screening Instrument for Dementia, the CERAD 10-word recall and animal-naming tests, and structured clinical interviews.
+It follows guidelines from the DSM-IV, a widely used manual for diagnosing dementia, but puts these rules into a step-by-step process a computer can follow.

+The goal is to make dementia diagnosis more consistent and reliable, especially in large studies.
+The algorithm was checked against expert clinical diagnoses to make sure it works well.
+It tends to identify people with clear, significant dementia but may miss milder cases.
+Compared to other methods, it is more specific but less sensitive, meaning it is good at confirming dementia when it is present, but might not catch every case.

+Note: This version of the algorithm does not use depression measures in its process.

 The Stata do files in this repository reproduce the original 10/66 algorithm using the first two waves of the 10/66 data available <a href="https://community.addi.ad-datainitiative.org/datasets/a/d/DA61/10-66">HERE</a>.

 Information on the original algorithm can found in this paper by Prince et al.: https://bmcpublichealth.biomedcentral.com/articles/10.1186/1471-2458-8-219